 You will need to add a minimum of two courses to your custom track before you can publish it.

-As you add courses to your custom track, you will see them appear on the screen (see below).
+As you add content to your custom track, you will see them appear on the screen (see below).
 You can drag and drop and re-arrange in the order you would like them to be presented to learners.
-You can also remove courses by hovering over the course and selecting the X on the top right-hand corner.
+You can also remove content by hovering and selecting the X on the top right-hand corner.

 The Estimated time at the top of your screen will give you an idea of how long it will take, on average, for a learner to complete the custom track you are building.

 Tip: To keep learners motivated, make sure your custom track is an ambitious but realistic length.
 If you have a very long custom track, consider breaking it down into smaller tracks to make it more digestible for your learners.

 Draft tracks will remain auto-saved in your organization’s dashboard, so if you are not ready to publish your custom track, you can rest easy knowing your work will remain intact.

 Publishing a custom track